Smegheid/water_heater/README.md

 # Solar Water Heater Control Kludge

 This is a small set of scripts that I'm throwing together to manage control of the pump on the solar water heater system we have at home, and as a result the temperature of the water in the tank.
-Because of the very particular set of circumstances involved,
+This is meant to deal with a very particular set of circumstances; it is not intended as a general-purpose tool.

 I've set up a repository for this on github for my own convenience.
 I'm not sure this will be of use to anyone, but if you want to use it, then go right ahead.
 Since this is public, I figured I should at least pen some deranged ramblings about what's going on.